 - Transfer to a cutting board, tent with foil and let rest for 10 minutes.
 Remove the lemon pieces and herbs from the cavity.
 Carve the chicken and place on a serving platter.
 Garnish with chopped parsley when ready to serve.

 - While the chicken is resting, discard the lemon slices and pour the accumulated pan juice remaining in the crockpot through a fine-mesh strainer set over a small saucepan.
+There should be about 1 cup of liquid in the pan, if there is less, add some water or chicken broth to equal 1 cup.
 Bring to a low boil over medium-high heat.